davidbwire/instant-ussd/README.md

 ```
 composer require bitmarshals/instant-ussd
 ```
 Once the package is installed the next step is dependant on which framework you're using.
-We recommend following [InstantUssd App](https://github.com/davidbwire/instant-ussd-app) file structure.

 ## Usage